sanaishere/sanaishere/README.md

-- 👋 Hi, I’m @sanaishere
+- 👋 Hi, I’m sana faraji
 - 👀 I’m interested in javascript,typescript and also backend frameworks like express js and nest js
 - 🌱 I’m currently learning nest js
 - 💞